-Written by Dr. and Mr. Doris Haggis-On-Whey
+Written by: Dr. and Mr. Doris Haggis-On-Whey

-Published by McSweeney’s on April 12, 2016
+64 pages – ages 13+Published by: McSweeney’s on April 12, 2016

 This is only the beginning folks, so hold onto your hats and dive into the Haggis-On-Whey World of Unbelievable Brilliance!

 She an expert on everything and really distrusts the children species.
 Her husband Benny Haggis-On-Whey is basically completely useless and only adds to the humor with his incompetence.

 The book is a clean read for all ages, but really young kids won’t “get” it.
 I would say it is a great read for 13+ who has a broader sense of humor.